SIE practice questioneasyCash Accounts

 Why D — Pay for securities in full by the settlement date

-In a cash account, the investor must pay for the full purchase price of securities by the settlement date.
+In a cash account, the investor must pay for the full purchase price of securities by the required payment date.
 No borrowing is permitted.
-There is no minimum balance requirement (B) for cash accounts.
-Margin agreements (C) are only for margin accounts.
-Experience requirements (D) do not apply to basic cash accounts.
+Cash accounts do not require a margin agreement, a specific investing-experience minimum, or a margin-style minimum balance.

 Turn it into reps